 The only thing to consider when making these changes is that unfortunately the summer only lasts for a

-limited time, and you don’t want to make any permanent changes you might regret when the winter rolls around.
+limited time, and you do not want to make any permanent changes you might regret when the winter rolls around.
 A good tip to remember is that curtains tend to be the easiest and least expensive element to swap out – more expensive drapes or blinds/shades are soemething you are going to want to enjoy for years to come!